 - Figures (e.g. PDFs, PNGs, JPEGs, etc)

-There are generally three scenarios where the utility of persistence is especially obvious:
+There are three scenarios where persistence is especially useful:

 - When running an analysis that requires a very lengthy initialization (i.e. package installation).

-- When running a notebook that expects a certain input be present on the VM.
-For example, this Encode tutorial downloads results created by one of its workflows into the notebook VM.
+- When running a notebook that expects a certain input be present on the cloud environment.
+For example, this Encode tutorial downloads results created by one of its workflows into the notebook cloud environment.

 - Whenever it’s desirable to be able to hold on to your outputs/results, either because that’s where you want to keep them organized, or because some outputs plug back into other parts of your analysis.